CptAsgard/mech-vr-blog/patreon_week1.md

 Also, the Mech “model” you see in the video simply represent the bounds of the smallest mech, about 13 meters.
 Creating more representative placeholder art will not be done the first month but will be a priority most likely soon after.

 Talos

-### NOTE
-_This is the first weekly update, and these are usually reserved for Captain-level Patrons and higher.
-If you like what you see here, consider subscribing to my Patreon at patreon.com/mechvr.
-From here on out the weekly updates will no longer be public.
-I will instead post occasional public updates that are larger in scope and show less behind-the-scenes content.
-Also consider joining the project Discord at discord.gg/qTYbdVfYmh if you’d like to talk about this project or ask me anything._